Guide to getting the best from your apprentice when working from home

 Realistically, there are limits to “business as usual” during Coronavirus.
 If, for any reason, your apprentice has gaps in their workload or mentoring schedule, you can fill these with self-directed online training.

 At Baltic, we’re supporting employers affected by Coronavirus disruption by letting learners move training sessions forward to fill an activity gap.
-We are also offering additional courses for our current apprentices, so that learners can use any Coronavirus downtime to obtain an industry-recognised MTA certification, free of charge.
+We are also offering additional self-paced online courses for our current apprentices, so that learners can use any downtime to learn new industry-relevant skills, free of charge.

 This is an unprecedented time, and we don’t yet know how it will affect our mental health.
 Your apprentice may take everything in their stride, or they may need some extra support.
 Baltic Apprenticeships is taking our commitment to our apprentices very seriously and is offering additional support from our team of Learning Mentors during this time.